Herbies team Herbies

 how to clone cannabis in soil

 Place your dome or tray under low light and over a heating mat if you’d like.
 Leave the clones in the dome for 3 days, lifting the dome once per day to allow new air in.
-Try to avoid checking for roots until after the 3 days, as the cuttings are delicate in nature.
+Try to avoid checking for roots until after the 3 days, as the cuttings are delicate.
 You’ll want them to establish healthy growth without disturbance for a stronger plant overall.
 After a few days, you’ll need to re-water your cubes or medium with properly pH-ed water.
 Do let them dry out slightly, however, as this will cause the roots to grow more vigorously due to them searching for water to absorb.
 Roots should exit the medium within 7-10 days.
-This is when to remove clones from humidity domes and prepare them for transplanting.
+This is when to remove the clones from their humidity domes and prepare them for transplanting.

 Transplanting Your Clones